Dinosaur-Park/heyelb/README.md

   2. Endpoints.metadata.annotations.calledSource.healthCheckType have 3 types, which supports only http, tcp and mysql.

-  3.there is a yaml file in /heyelb/example/
+  3. there is a yaml file in /heyelb/example/

 ok, let's have a nice journey!